Addiction Medicine Fellowship

 The telehealth suite on the UIC Rockford Campus is available for any clinical activity, but its priority is for the fellowship.

-The University of Illinois College of Medicine Rockford, welcomes applicants who are enrolled in or have completed a relevant residency program (Family Medicine, Internal Medicine, Medicine-Pediatrics) accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The University of Illinois College of Medicine Rockford welcomes applicants who are enrolled in or have completed a relevant ACGME-accredited residency program (Family Medicine, Internal Medicine, Medicine-Pediatrics).
+We accept one fellow per year.

 Applying